 Pro bono work takes many forms.
 We are here to help you take your first (or tenth) case representing a victim directly.
 However, pro bono opportunities are not limited to direct representation of crime victims in the criminal justice system.
 Your help is also needed to serve as local counsel, conduct legal research, and represent crime victims in related civil proceedings.
 You don't need experience with victim law to help.
 NAVRA and NCVLI will train you to represent crime victims.

-- NCVLI legal staff will help you with legal research, writing, and strategy, and with other related matters including drafting limited representation agreements.
+- NCVLI legal staff can provide you with technical assistance via legal research, writing, and strategic support.

-- NAVRA membership provides you with access to a legal brief and memoranda bank with many samples of key victim law motions.
+- Enhanced NAVRA membership provides you with access to a searchable database of legal briefs and memoranda with many samples addressing key issues in victim law litigation.

-- NAVRA membership provides you with access to victim law case summaries organized by issue.
+- NAVRA membership provides you with access to victim law case summaries organized by issue and jurisdiction.

 - NCVLI and NAVRA offer practical skills and other trainings relating to victim law.